radiantmythx/codex-arpg/README.md

 Enemy scenes are also split between rooms and tunnels through `room_enemy_scenes` and `tunnel_enemy_scenes`.
 When `tunnels_use_room_enemies` is enabled, room enemies automatically populate corridors as well.

+### Portal and minimap runtime
+Portals (`scripts/portal.gd`) now clean up any existing `GeneratedLevel*` nodes before creating a new tile level.
+Godot will otherwise append suffixes like "GeneratedLevel2" which breaks portal lookups and the minimap.
+The script waits for each old level to emit `tree_exited` to ensure the scene tree is clear before instancing the next layout.

+The minimap (`scripts/ui/minimap.gd`) supports isometric worlds by rotating the drawn map.
+Its `map_rotation_degrees` export defaults to 45°, matching a camera rotated around the Y axis.
+The entire Control uses the exported `map_alpha` value for transparency and optional textures may be supplied for the player, enemies and bosses.
+These icons are placed in code so they can be swapped without editing `.tscn` files.
+The minimap still reveals tiles as the player explores and will automatically update when a new `GeneratedLevel` node is added to the scene tree.

 ## Creating Additional Scenes
 1. Open the project in Godot.
 2. Add 3D nodes (enemies, environment, etc.) to `scenes/Main.tscn` or create new scenes that can be instanced into Main.